Asymptotic decomposition of solutions to parabolic equations with a random microstructure: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 In Section \ref{s_1} we introduce the studied problem and provide all the assumptions.
-Then we formulate the main result of the paper (Theorem \ref{thm:main_result}) and distinguish how this result can be written in the different cases $\al < 2$, $2<\al < 4$ and $\al \geq 4$.
+Then we formulate the main result of the paper (Theorem \ref{thm:main_result}) that reads differently depending on whether $\al < 2$, or $2<\al < 4$, or $\al \geq 4$.
 We also define the numerous correctors and auxiliary problems required to state the main result.

 In Section \ref{sect:formal_exp} we give the formal expansion $\cE^\eps$ of $u^\eps$.
 Formally we define the function $\cE^\eps$ such that